BerkeTozkoparam/Fire-Detection-with-YOLOv8-/README.md

-# Fire Detection with YOLOv8 & OpenCV
+# Fire Detection with YOLOv8

 This project implements a custom fire detection system using a YOLOv8 object detection model trained on a fire dataset and deployed with OpenCV for image, video, and real-time inference.